Tangerinez/MasterMind-Challenge/README.md

 # Mastermind Game
 This is a game where a player tries to guess the number combinations.
 At the end of each attempt to guess the 4 number combinations, the computer will provide feedback about the player's guess.
 A player must guess the right 4-number combination within 10 attempts to win the game.

+*This game DOES have scary music!
+If you are afraid of scary music, or do not want to be startled by sudden noises, keep the toggle music button OFF and turn your computer's sound OFF*

 # Features
 - Horror theme inspired by the popular movie/concept Ouija Board..
 - Background audio that can be toggled on and off